The question we keep getting, in various forms, is the following:

 - The underlying assets need to be US liquid exchange-traded stocks (or ADRs).
 International stocks are doable, but it adds complexity.

-- No single stock position can be larger than 25% of the net asset value.
+- No stock position can exceed 25% of the net asset value.
 Realistically, you need to be under 20%.

 - The sum of 5%+ positions in your portfolio must be less than 50% of the net asset value.
 Ideally, this is less than 40%.